Tomatoes stuffed with breakfast ingredients is a delicious dream come true! I could eat these every meal of every single day of my life!

-I get nostalgic when I think of tomatoes being stuffed with any sort of other food.
+I get nostalgic when I think of tomatoes being stuffed with any sort of anything.
 My mother often made stuffed tomatoes for me growing up.
 Her stuffings ranged from meat to cottage cheese to many different types of salads.
 Sometimes I wish I could be a kid again for the sole purpose of eating all of my mom's wonderful creations.

 One thing my mother never did was use breakfast foods as a stuffing for tomatoes.
 At least not that I remember.
 So I thought I would give it a try myself!

 I have to preface this recipe by saying that it is so incredibly light and healthy, yet insanely tasty.
-My husband bit into thinking it would not be the most flavorful thing he's ever tasted, but he was very pleasantly surprised.
+My husband bit into thinking it would not be the most flavorful thing he's ever tasted, but he was pleasantly surprised.

 Preheat your oven to 350 degrees F.